Sunday, June 21, 2009

 .. before hitting our first glance of Santiago at Monte del Gozo..
 4km to go, yet so surreal after thinking about arriving here for the past 5 weeks...

 Walking into the square in front of the cathedral the rain stopped and the sun came out for a whole 2 or 3 minutes... neither of us could believe we had arrived, and kept on questioning how on earth we got here?
-In some ways it seems like a year ago that we set out, however only 33 days on foot and 800km were completed..
-Time to rest some weary feet..

 This is shortly followed up by an urgent trip to the hairdressers where 'Madre Dia' was exclaimed when the girl washing Isabels hair realised just how many knots there were..
 2 hairdressers and 1 painful hour later all was resolved..